ubnetdef/Lockdown-v8/README.md

 Variables are generated using dynamic inventory, please check out inventory.py (Passwords and other sensitive information is passed thru a CLI, or a survey if you are using Ansible tower)

-Deployment Procedure (You might have to zoom-in😅)
+Example Deployment Procedure (You might have to zoom-in😅)
 --------------
 Consider an example of deploying a 4 team environment with following machines:
  - Router